-A section 501(c)(7) social club TIP would report its restaurant and bar receipts from nonmembers on line 1, but would report its investment income on line 9 and in Schedule G.
+A section 501(c)(7) social club would report its restaurant and bar receipts from nonmembers on line

+1, but would report its investment income on line 9 and in Schedule G.

 Advance payments.
 In general, advance payments are reported in the year of receipt.
 To report income from long-term contracts, see section 460.
 For special rules for reporting certain advance payments for goods and long-term contracts, see Regulations section 1.451-5.
 For permissible methods for reporting advance payments for services and certain goods by an accrual method organization, see Rev. Proc.
 2004-34, 2004-22 I.R.B.
-991.
+991, available at www.irs.gov/irb/2004-22_IRB/ar16.html.